-- OMNR and the Michigan Dept. of Natural Resources have been conducting joint Creel Surveys examining the fish harvest in the river.
-The most recent survey synopsis from 2000-09 (by the St. Marys River Fisheries Task Group) is posted on the Great Lakes Fisheries Commission website.
-A short summary was reported to the public in March 2011 and covered a summary of all the creel surveys since 1998. - In 2009, Fisheries & Oceans Canada compared the status of fish communities from four distinct areas of the river (the upper river above the Compensating Works, the main river, Lake George, and the lower river) and provided an overall assessment of the fish community using an index of biotic integrity (IBI) approach.
+- OMNRF and the Michigan Department of Natural Resources (MDNR) have been conducting joint creel surveys examining the fish harvest in the river.
+The most recent survey synopsis from 2000-09 (by the St. Marys River Fisheries Task Group) is posted on the Great Lakes Fisheries Commission website18.
+A short summary was reported to the public in March 2011 and covered a summary of all the creel surveys since 1998. - In 2009, Fisheries & Oceans Canada19 compared the status of fish communities from four distinct areas of the river (the upper river above the compensating works, the main river, Lake George, and the lower river) and provided an overall assessment of the fish community using an index of biotic integrity (IBI) approach.
 The study concluded, "The overall health of the St. Marys River fish community compared favourably with healthy reference sites from Lake Huron."
-An IBI combines several metrics to provide an overall assessment of fish community health (not just population levels), including: mortality rates, age-class structure, survival to spawning age, reproductive success, total biomass, productivity, richness, assemblage, and abundance.
+An IBI combines several metrics to provide an overall assessment of fish community health (not just population levels), including: mortality rates, age-class structure, survival to spawning age, reproductive success, total biomass, productivity, richness, assemblage, and abundance. - In 2014, DFO initiated a follow-up 2-year survey that will again use the IBI approach, and reply on the Mississagi River near the North Channel as the reference site.
+The total cost will be \$57,000.
+Sampling was carried out in 2014, and the preliminary results discussed with BPAC in February 2015.
+The early findings rank the AOC's IBI score lower than the reference site's (56.6 vs. 65.9, where 60-80 = very good and 40-60 = average).
+IBI scoring relies on biomass more than richness and diversity, so the number for the AOC is lower than the reference site because of relatively less biomass, despite the St. Marys River having high biodiversity.
+And the AOC's fish community is dominated by native species, which is very positive.
+With a score just 3.4 points below the "very good" level, the AOC is considered to have good biotic integrity.

-- In 2014, DFO initiated a follow-up survey that will again use the IBI approach.
-Sampling is planned for 2014 and 2015, with a final report anticipated in 2016.
-The total cost will be \$57,000. - MDNR surveys at least one of the six designated creel sites within Michigan jurisdiction each year.
-An entire river survey requires the partnership of both OMNR and MDNR with at least 3-4 creel clerks to cover the seven sites.
+- DFO conducted the second year of fieldwork in summer 2015, and is currently reviewing the data.
+A final report is anticipated in in 2016 which will be shared with BPAC as part of the discussion on the current status of the Degradation of Fish Populations BUI as it relates to the delisting criteria. - MDNR surveys at least one of the six designated creel sites within Michigan jurisdiction each year.
+An entire river survey requires the partnership of both OMNRF and MDNR with at least 3-4 creel clerks to cover the seven sites.
 This has not occurred since 1998.
-Funding is principle impediment.
+Funding is principle impediment. - It is critical that the next survey be a whole river survey to validate partial surveys of the past.
+Given funding challenges for such a project, researchers may consider applying to EC's Great Lakes Sustainability Fund.

-&lt;sup>15 The survey can be viewed at: www.glfc.org/lakecom/lhc/SMRFTG.php
+18 The survey can be viewed at: www.glfc.org/lakecom/lhc/SMRFTG.php

-&lt;sup>16 Fisheries and Oceans Canada.
+19 Fisheries and Oceans Canada.
 2009.
 The Nearshore Fish Community of the St. Marys River.
 T. Pratt and L. O'Connor.